79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery: 479 (Hertfordshire Yeomanry) HAA Regiment, RA

 When the TA was reconstituted on 1 January 1947, 79th (HY) HAA Rgt was reformed as 479 (Mobile) (Hertfordshire Yeomanry) HAA Regiment, with HQ at St Albans Road, Barnet and batteries at Barnet, Watford and Welwyn Garden City.
 (The regiment's old number was taken by the Regular 7th HAA Rgt, which became 79th HAA Rgt) Recruitment for the new TA regiment opened on 31 May 1947.
 As a designated mobile unit it was equipped with towed 3.7-inch guns and radar, intended to form part of 82 AA Bde (the former 56th Light AA Bde).
 However in practice it served under 63 (North London) AA Bde, the former 37 AA Bde, which was an exclusively HAA formation.

-In 1951, the Watford Battery was able to move into a new drill hall at Croxley Green, the site of which had been purchased before World War II, and move out of the cramped Clarendon Hall which it had shared with 1st Battalion Hertfordshire Regiment.
+In 1951, the Watford Battery was able to move into a new drill hall at Croxley Green, the site having been purchased before the Second World War, and then moved out of the cramped Clarendon Hall which it had shared with 1st Battalion Hertfordshire Regiment.
 That year a REME Light Aid Detachment was formed for the regiment.

 AA Command was disbanded on 10 March 1955 and the number of AA units in the TA was drastically reduced.
 479 (HY) HAA Regiment amalgamated back into its former parent regiment, now 286 (Hertfordshire Yeomanry) Medium Rgt based at St Albans.
 Combined batteries were formed at Watford and Welwyn Garden City.
 Most personnel of the Barnet Battery chose to transfer to 557 Tank Transporter Company, RASC.
 Others decided to join the Mobile Defence Corps.